 A Geographical Indication (GI) identifies a product as originating in a specific region where a particular quality, reputation or other characteristic is attributable to the region.
 This is best illustrated with an example from the wine industry, where champagne and burgundy are both now protected GIs, and cannot be used by Australian wine producers.

-There could also be restricted use of packaging and labelling that are judged to evoke an image of a particular EU product in the mind of the consumer, e.g., flags, colours or images that evoke European nations.
+There could also be restricted use of packaging and labelling that are judged to evoke an image of a particular EU product e.g., flags, colours or images that evoke European nations.

 How could this impact Australia’s dairy industry?

 Australia has a proud multicultural history, including Europeans who’ve brought their skills and expertise to build successful businesses in Australia, producing award-winning cheeses.
 A trade restrictive GIs regime imposed on Australia could impact these rich cultural traditions.
 Australian cheese brands, big and small, could be affected.
 The industry estimates it could cost a staggering $70 million - $90 million per annum in the early years of implementation.
 Aussie farmers and regional communities, where a number of medium-scale cheese and yoghurt production facilities are located, could also be impacted.
 Estimates suggest up to 1,000 people could lose their jobs.

 Test your cheese knowledge for a chance to win an Australian produced cheese pack, by taking part in the poll via the link below.
 It’ll only take a few minutes!

 Please refer to the terms & conditions to know more about the competition guidelines and selection criteria.

 To hear more from just a few of those in the Australian dairy industry affected by the GI regime, take a look at the case studies below.